Enchanted23/Enchanted23.github.io/_includes/posts/2017-12-28-Machine-Learning-Review/en.md

    $$\lim_{m\to \infty}(1-\frac{1}{m})^{m} \to \frac{1}{e} \approx 0.268$$

-   we have nearly 1/3 of D to validate the model. (*out-of-bag estimate*)
+   We have nearly 1/3 of D to validate the model. (*out-of-bag estimate*)

 4. **parameter tuning**